Russia's Wagner mercenaries control over 80% of Bakhmut, leader says | Law-Order

 Prigozhin has previously made claims about Russian control of the mining city that turned out to be premature but Ukraine has acknowledged the situation in what it calls "fortress Bakhmut" is now very difficult.
 Britain's defence ministry said last week that Russian forces had seized the west bank of the Bakhmutka River, endangering a key Ukrainian supply route.

 The mainly Russian-speaking region of Donetsk is one of four that Russia claims to have annexed from Ukraine following what Kyiv and its Western allies say were sham referendums.
-(Writing by Gareth Jones Editing by Mark Heinrich)
+(Writing by Gareth Jones and David Ljunggren Editing by Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)